Congratulations mama! You’re expecting and you’re on your way to creating your first baby registry – but which products should you add?

 It is ideal for moms who are not yet comfortable trimming tiny tails and want to rest assure when doing so.

 10. Burp cloths or Bibs

-I lived and breathe burp cloths and bibs ever since Day 1.
-I have it on my bed.
-I have it in the living room.
-On the counter.
-On the sofa.
-Everywhere!
+During the first three months, I lived and breathe burp cloths and bibs.
+I have it on my bed, in the living room, on the counters, sofa, and everywhere throughout the house.